sevagh/pq/README.md

 * Pass the input file as the first positional argument: `pq /path/to/input.bin`
 * Output to a file instead of stdout: `pq -o /path/to/output.json`

+### Portability

+For now, `pqrs` depends on whatever GLIBC your `rustc` is compiled with.
+In the roadmap I'm trying to switch to musl to make a static binary for `x86_64` which I can host on GitHub as a binary release for downloads.

 ### Goal

 The goal was to make a UNIX-y tool for generalized protobuf pretty-printing.
 Since `jq` already exists, I dropped the pretty-printing requirement and just output ugly JSON.